Let’s Get Crafty

 A Stitch in Time

 When most people think of sewing, they think of patching up an old pair of pants or making simple fleece hats.
 While these are both common activities that can be done with a needle and thread, sewing offers a wider range of opportunities than just a simple repair job, although being able to stitch a button does put you ahead of the pack as far as crafting goes.
 Sewing can be used for so much more, like taking in or expanding clothing, sewing costumes, custom making furniture covers, or even making your own matching curtain set.
 And that’s just the beginning.
 With more and more patterns available both on the internet and in crafting stores around the world, the number of projects that you can take on is only limited by the amount of fabric and free time that you have to work with.
 But all of this can feel overwhelming for someone who hasn’t seed that often, or someone who has only sewed by hand.
 Sewing machines (especially computerized), are more advanced than ever and can be daunting when staring down the whole line of technological options at the crafting store or online, and sometimes it can be hard to figure out what you want when the most advanced sewing machine you’ve had is a $10 starter kit.
 That’s where we come in.
-Whether you’re looking for a sewing machine for your kids or looking to take your clothing sewing skills to the next level, or find the right beginner sewing machine for your needs, we’ve done the research and dug into the various sewing machines and projects available out there, so you can spend less time scratching your head over the right sewing machine and more time perfecting your crafting skills.
+Whether you’re looking for a sewing machine for your kids or looking to take your clothing sewing skills to the next level, or find the right beginner sewing machine for your needs (like a singer brand), we’ve done the research and dug into the various sewing machines and projects available out there, so you can spend less time scratching your head over the right sewing machine and more time perfecting your crafting skills.
 After all, making sure you have the best sewing machine for any project can give you a leg up when it comes to improving your skills or creating that piece de resistance you’ve been working on.

 Get Tied Up in the Details

 Nothing shows care and attention to detail like crafting a blanket that can be passed down for generations and will keep people warm on even the coldest winter night, or will be a beautiful accent piece on the back of a daybed for generations to come.
 Quilting used to be a way to use up scraps of fabric into practical blankets, and it can still be used that way today.
 However, quilting operations have been streamlined thanks to a wide array of sewing machines, including long arm sewing machines and tools like bolt rollers and free motion quilting machines to help speed up the process of attaching the batting and lining to the top of a quilt.
 And while most quilt patterns do use small scraps of fabric, the number of patterns available for quilting are nearly endless and cover a range of styles from the classic geometric shapes to personalized creations and even pop culture references.
 If you’ve never quilted before, or if you find yourself looking to graduate from baby quilts to more advanced patterns, it can be hard to find your footing.
 After all, there are so many patterns to choose from and so many sewing machines that you can find yourself lost in the veritable sea of information.
-Whether you’re looking for the best sewing machine for quilting or the best quilting patterns for beginners, we can help make sure that you’re batting a hundred on your next quilting project.
+Whether you’re looking for basic sewing machines , the best sewing machines for quilting or the quilting patterns for beginners, we can help make sure that you’re batting a hundred on your next quilting project.

 Needlepoint You In the Right Direction